projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

      - Open Virtual Machine Firmware (OVMF) is an EDK II based project to enable UEFI support for Virtual Machines.

-       ACRN currently does not support off-the-shelf OVMF builds targeted for QEMU and KVM.
-This feature is still under development.
+       ACRN does not support off-the-shelf OVMF builds targeted for QEMU and KVM.
+Compatible OVMF images are included in the source tree, under ``devicemodel/bios/``.

        usage::